Hello, and welcome to your practice!

-- Try different classes.
+- Try different classes!
 Yoga is vast, and each style and teacher is unique.
 Sometimes it can take some exploration to discover the styles and teachers that feel suited especially to your individual body and personality type.
-We also offer many other options: Qigong, Tai Chi, Qoya, and Meditation.

 - Relax!
-You are in a safe space.
 Let go of expectations and judgment.
 Let go of what you think you can do, and be ready to surprise yourself with what you are actually able to do!
 Know that whatever level you are at is just right.
 Our teachers will meet you where you are.

-- If possible, give yourself a bit of time after class, so that you are not rushing off and immediately to the next thing.
+- If possible, give yourself a bit of time after class, so that you are not rushing off and immediately on to the next thing.
 Yoga is a powerful practice, and you may need a few minutes to re-adjust to the outside world, collect your belongings, and let the effects of your practice sink in.
-Feel free to shop at our pre-loved clothing store, Zen & Now, or grab a healthy bite to eat and relax for a while before heading back out into the world.
+Feel free to shop at our pre-loved clothing store, Zen & Now and relax for a while before heading back out into the world.

 - Once again, welcome to your yoga practice.
 We are honored that you chose to share your first practice with us, and hope that this is the beginning of an amazing journey.